kpenev/AutoWISP/README.rst

 `AutoRegressive Planet Search: Feasibility Study for Irregular Time Series <https://ui.adsabs.harvard.edu/abs/2019arXiv190503766S/abstract>`_

 `MOBSTER - II.
 Identification of rotationally variable A stars observed with \emph{TESS} in Sectors 1 to 4 <https://arxiv.org/abs/1905.08835>`_

+`Transit least-squares survey - II.
+Discovery and validation of 17 new sub- to super-Earth-sized planets in multi-planet systems from K2 <https://arxiv.org/abs/1905.09038>`_